Killer blows kisses at victim’s family during sentencing; gets life plus 50 years - NewsBreak

 MANSFIELD, La.
 (NEXSTAR) — A Louisiana man who killed a motel desk clerk and tried to kill a motel guest showed no remorse during his trial, then continued that defiance last week during his sentencing.

-Before being sentenced for the April 2021 killing of 75-year-old Lynda Palmer of Mansfield, a handcuffed and shackled Terry Dewayne Powell, also of Mansfield, looked at where the victim’s family was sitting in the courtroom, grinned, and blew kisses, reported KTBS-TV reported .

-But state District Judge Amy Burford McCartney had the last word, sentencing the 20-year-old Powell to life in prison plus 50 years, the station reported.Woman sentenced to 20 years for pushing man off bus to his death
+But state District Judge Amy Burford McCartney had the last word, sentencing the 20-year-old Powell to life in prison plus 50 years, the station reported.Virginia Judge rules new admissions policies at elite schools as discriminatory

 The judge told Powell his actions were “derogatory” and “unacceptable,” according to KTBS.